 Notes on GTM, marketing, career and other side quests

-Inspired by Uses This, I’m creating this page to document the tools and software I use to get things done.
+Inspired by Uses This, this page documents the tools and software I use to get things done.

 Hardware

-• MacBook Air, 13-inch, M4 chip, 24 GB RAM, 512 GB storage: Work laptop.
-It’s a beast for sure, but for some reason starts lagging badly on Zoom calls longer than 30 minutes.
-Turns out that’s because the computer doesn’t have active cooling.
-The keyboard travel isn’t as good as my M2 Air.
-Performance-wise, this is a huge level up for sure.
+• MacBook Air, 13-inch, M4, 24 GB RAM, 512 GB storage: Work laptop.
+It is a beast for sure, but for some reason starts lagging badly on Zoom calls longer than 30 minutes.
+Turns out that is because it does not have active cooling.
+The keyboard travel is not as good as my M2 Air.
+Performance-wise though, this is a huge level up.

-• Samsung M8 Monitor: This is my monitor and TV.
-Easily one of the best purchases I’ve made.
+• Samsung M8 Monitor: My monitor and TV.
+Easily one of the best purchases I have made.

-• Apple Watch SE: Got this in 2022, still runs pretty well.
+• Apple Watch SE: Got this in 2022 and it still runs pretty well.
 I use it to log my workouts.
 Funnily enough, not to see the time.

 • iPhone 16 Pro Max: Got the base model, and it runs really well.
 The titanium body is a huge plus.

 • AirPods Pro 2: Got this in 2022.
-It’s terrific and has survived a thousand falls, not kidding.
+It is terrific and has survived a thousand falls, not kidding.

-• iPad Air, M1 chip, 11-inch: Used to be a replacement for a TV in 2022 when I lived alone abroad.
+• iPad Air, M1, 11-inch: Used to be a replacement for a TV in 2022 when I lived alone abroad.
 In 2026, it continues to be a glorified Kindle and TV.
 I have the Apple Pencil too, but I rarely use it.

 • Apple HomePod mini: Terrific speaker.

-• Logitech MX Master 3S mouse, MX Keys, and palm rest: The best keyboard and mouse combo.
+• Logitech MX Master 3S, MX Keys, and palm rest: The best keyboard and mouse combo.
 Expensive, but I can type the fastest on it.

 Software

-• Apple Books + Kindle: Apple Books because I used to pirate ebooks out of Library Genesis until it shut down.
+• Apple Books and Kindle: Apple Books because I used to pirate ebooks out of Library Genesis until it shut down.
 I then bought a Kindle subscription.

 • Google Chrome: Daily driver.
-I’ve tried Comet, Dia, Helium, Safari, and more.
+I have tried Comet, Dia, Helium, Safari, and others.
 Nothing beats the portability and reliability of Chrome.

-• Claude, Codex: I’m a huge terminal guy.
-I use all my AI models from there.
+• Claude and Codex: I am a huge terminal guy, so I use most AI models from there.

 • CodexBar: Helps me monitor my Codex and Claude code usage from my menu bar.